 - Nearest airport: Antalya (60-minute transfer)

-- Activities: Snorkeling among underwater ruins, swimming in three distinct bays, and exploring the ancient city
+- Activities: Snorkelling among underwater ruins, swimming in three distinct bays, and exploring the ancient city

 - Costs: Entrance to the archaeological site covers beach access (€12).
 Note that there are no sunbed rentals.